SModelS/smodels/docs/manual/source/TheoryPredictions.rst

 Hence criteria 1. and 2. for matching two nodes are satisfied.

 The next step consists in comparing the root nodes daughters *irrespective of their order*.
 In this example these are (gluino, N1) from the model topology and (MET,anyBSM) from the database topology, as shown by.
-Once again we compare their canonical names and particle properties (*Step B* in :numref:`Fig. %s <matchB>`).
+Once again we compare their canonical names and particle properties (*Step 1* in :numref:`Fig. %s <matchB>`).
 Note that although the particle properties of N1 and anyBSM match, their canonical names are different, hence we only have the following partial matches:

  * gluino :math:`\leftrightarrow` anyBSM
  * N1 :math:`\leftrightarrow` MET

-In order to fully match the gluino and anyBSM nodes their daughters must also be compared (*Step C*).
+In order to fully match the gluino and anyBSM nodes their daughters must also be compared (*Step 2*).
 Since their daughters (q,N1) and (MET,jet) are final state nodes (undecayed) the comparison procedure stops at this level and results in the following matches:

  * q :math:`\leftrightarrow` jet
  * N1 :math:`\leftrightarrow` MET